Strengthening National Security and Economic Prosperity Through Enhanced Sovereign Capability

 1. At all times, at least two thirds of the Directors must be Australian citizens.

-2. The chair person must be an Australian Citizen.
+2. The chairperson must be an Australian Citizen.

 3. A quorum consists of three Directors which must include a majority of Directors who are Australian Citizens.